carpentries/instructor-training/episodes/17-performance.md

 > ## Round Two
 > First, have a look at the [rubric]({{ page.root }}/demos_rubric/) that is given to trainers as a suggested framework for evaluating the online teaching demonstration sessions that are part of instructor checkout.
 > Does this rubric make sense?
-Take a moment to think about things you'd like to do differently with your next live coding
+Take a moment to think about things you would like to do differently with your next live coding
 > practice.
 This is also a good time to ask questions about teaching demonstration.
 >
 > Next, get back into the same groups you did your live coding with.